 Caring for a loved one with dementia can be challenging.
-At times it can feel like a never ending lists of demands which can be difficult to meet, what with the unpredictable and problem behaviours that dementia often entails.
+At times it can feel like a never ending list of demands which can be difficult to meet.

 Dementia can make it more difficult for your loved one to remember things, think clearly, communicate with others, and take care of themselves.
 Mood swings and changes in a person’s personality and behaviour can also present particular challenges for their loved ones caring for them.